navinvishy/ratelimit/README.md

 are conflicting.
 The conflict resolver will resolve these conflicts by picking one and dropping the other.
 Which one is picked can be controlled by a choice of OPTIMISTIC and PESSIMISTIC conflict resolution strategies.
 The OPTIMISTIC strategy will pick
 ```@RateLimit(duration=10, unit=TimeUnit.SECONDS, limit=5)``` and the PESSIMISTIC strategy will pick the other one.
 - There are two strategies for what to do when the rate limit is exceeded.
-One is the EXCEPTION strategy that simple throws an
+One is the EXCEPTION strategy that simply throws an
 exception when the rate limit is exceeded.
 The other is a SYNC strategy that blocks until the interval expires and the method
 can proceed to execute.